Icahn to sell Federal-Mogul to Tenneco for $5.4 billion

-(Reuters) - Activist investor Carl Icahn said on Tuesday he was selling auto parts maker Federal-Mogul to Tenneco Inc (TEN.N) in a $5.4 billion deal that will also give him a stake in the company.
+(Reuters) - Activist investor Carl Icahn said on Tuesday he was selling auto parts maker Federal-Mogul to Tenneco Inc (TEN.N) in a $5.4 billion deal, unloading an investment he has held for nearly two decades and picking up a new stake in Tenneco.

-Tenneco will pay $800 million in cash and 29.5 million of its common shares and take on the debt of Federal-Mogul, which makes powertrain parts including pistons, ignition coils and spark plugs.

-After the deal closes, Tenneco will separate into two independent, publicly traded companies - one focusing on powertrain products and the other on auto parts such as suspensions and axle dampers.
+Tenneco plans to separate into two independent, publicly traded companies - one focusing on powertrain products and the other on auto parts such as suspensions and axle dampers - after the deal closes.

+The new bulked up powertrain technology company will likely benefit from the fact that internal combustion engine parts and tailpipe exhaust scrubbing technology will be needed by automakers for a long time to come, before they can be replaced by newer technologies such as fully electric cars.

+“Going to market with well-recognized brands, more product categories, greater coverage and expanded distribution capabilities is a strong formula for capturing growth, particularly in China,” Tenneco Executive Chairman Gregg Sherrill said on the call.

+Icahn Enterprises will get $800 million cash and 29.5 million of Tenneco common shares in the deal.

+The equity value of the deal is $2.4 billion.
+Federal-Mogul, which makes powertrain parts including pistons, ignition coils and spark plugs, had gross debt of $3.1 billion.

+It was not clear if Icahn would hold stakes in the separate companies.

-Icahn’s investment in Federal-Mogul is paying off after the investor slowly built his position in the company for about two decades.
-Icahn first bought convertible bonds in the company in 2001 for $1.1 billion, and finally took it private last year after buying the remaining 18 percent he did not already own.
+He first bought convertible bonds in Federal-Mogul in 2001 for $1.1 billion, and finally took it private last year after buying the remaining 18 percent he did not already own.

 Icahn’s firm Icahn Enterprises (IEP.O) typically buys undervalued assets, improves their operations, and ultimately sells them at a profit.